Source : RockHealth, KPMG, CBInsights

 BB Comments : In a year when everyone expected funding to decline, digital health has been as steady as ever and accounted for a healthy 8% of total venture funding.
 Beside that the first half of 2016 came out with a record-breaking 151 companies which raised more than $2M.

-Following two record years of digital health funding, they report, 2016 has started with a more moderate pace, with overall funding about $191 million below 2015
+Following two record years of digital health funding, they report, 2016 has started with a more moderate pace, with overall funding about $191 million below 2015s first half record.

 CB Insights, which is newer than Rock Health and tracks a much broader range of digital health companies, reported $3.5 billion in funding across 476 deals.
 Both noted a leveling off of funding in Q2.
 Both also track the top geographic region for funding as California, followed by New York.